 St. Louis was originally the capital of French West Africa and now a UNESCO World Heritage Site.
 I requested Ardo to join some of us for a quick walk around the town next day morning before we depart for Dakar.

-Time to head back
+Time to head back to Dakar

 Some of us got up early since we wanted to see around St. Louis thus after an early breakfast we went for short walk.
 We saw up close the local fishing community and the marvellous breath-taking French style buildings.